Pre-employment screening: Working With Children Checks and Police Checks

 Employers or volunteer coordinators of people who work or volunteer with children are responsible for making sure that the people working or volunteering for them have a valid Working With Children Clearance and to maintain records that show compliance with the Working with Children Check scheme.

-The Commission for Children and Young People and Child Guardian Act 2000 (Qld) provides minimum standards for those who work or volunteer with children in broadly identified occupations or activities to undergo screening for criminal offences.
-The Queensland Commission for Children and Young People and Child Guardian is responsible for administering the Working With Children Check program, which is known as the Blue Card System.
+The Working with Children (Risk Management and Screening) Act 2000 (Qld) provides minimum standards for those who work or volunteer with children in broadly identified occupations or activities to undergo screening for criminal offences.
+The Public Safety Business Agency is responsible for administering the Working With Children Check program, which is known as the Blue Card System.
 The Blue Card System entails a National Police Check, a review of disciplinary information held by certain professional organisations, and consideration of relevant police investigations.
 The Blue Card System also provides for ongoing monitoring and notification of changes in Blue Card holders' criminal histories.
 Blue Cards entitle individuals to work or volunteer in child-related occupations or operate child-related businesses.
 Blue Cards are valid for 3 years and can be carried between positions by individuals.
 See Blue Card System website for more information.

-Since January 2007, employers and businesses that require employees to have a Blue Card must also have a written risk management strategy in place (Commission for Children and Young People and Child Guardian Act 2000 (Qld) s 99G).
+Since January 2007, employers and businesses that require employees to have a Blue Card must also have a written risk management strategy in place (Chapter 8, Part 3, Working with Children (Risk Management and Screening) Act 2000 (Qld)).

-The Commission provides information about what an organisation's risk management strategy should contain, as well as training about organisational risk management.
+The Public Safety Business Agency provides information about what an organisation's risk management strategy should contain, as well as training about organisational risk management.

 It is the responsibility of government and non-government organisations that come into regular contact with children to obtain Police Record Checks for employees, volunteers, agents, contractors and sub-contractors is embedded in the Children's Protection Act 1993 (SA).
 The Act also requires that organisations have a policy framework relating to child-safety.